nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Edits the project at the specified `INDEX`.
 The index refers to the index number shown in the displayed project list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- When editing skills, the existing skills of the project will be removed i.e adding of skills is not cumulative.
+- When editing skills, the existing skills of the project will be removed i.e. adding of skills is not cumulative.
 - You can remove all the project’s skills by typing `s/` without specifying any skills after it.
 - You cannot edit a project's id.
 More specifically, you are not allowed to specify `pid/PROJECTID` in the `edit` command.